CISS-VAE/CISS-VAE-python/README.md

 The full vignette can be found [here](https://ciss-vae.readthedocs.io/en/latest/vignette.html#).

-Your input dataset should be one of the following:
+The input dataset should be one of the following:

     - A Pandas DataFrame